YnaPqt/unsupervised-machine-learning-northface/README.md

  2. Use the groups of similar products to build a simple recommender system algorithm.

  3. Use topic modeling algorithms to automatically assess the latent topics present in the item descriptions.

+Deliverable 📬

+To complete this project,you should:

+1. Train at least one clustering model on the corpus and display wordclouds describing the clusters
+2. Develop a simple python code that allows a user to type the id of a product he's interested in, and then get a list of similar items
+3. Train at least one TruncatedSVD model on the corpus and display wordclouds describing the latent topics